Inspiration for Today's World

 Censorship and Freedom of Speech – What Does the Bible Say?

-(Romans 1:18-22)1NIV New International Version Translations “The wrath of God is being revealed from heaven against all the godlessness and wickedness of people, who suppress the truth by their wickedness, since what may be known about God is plain to them, because God has made it plain to them.
+(Romans 1:18-22)2NIV New International Version Translations “The wrath of God is being revealed from heaven against all the godlessness and wickedness of people, who suppress the truth by their wickedness, since what may be known about God is plain to them, because God has made it plain to them.
 For since the creation of the world God’s invisible qualities—his eternal power and divine nature—have been clearly seen, being understood from what has been made, so that people are without excuse.
 For although they knew God, they neither glorified him as God nor gave thanks to him, but their thinking became futile and their foolish hearts were darkened.”

 The apostle explains that the Wrath of God is brought forth because of the godlessness and wickedness of people, who suppress the truth.
 This tragic aspect of our world today is caused by the attitude held by those in power and the subsequent actions that follow their directives.
-Notice the order, godlessness and then wickedness.
+Notice the order, godlessness, and then wickedness.
 Godlessness is not necessarily atheism, the belief that God does not exist.
 Godlessness is acting as though He does not exist.
 Our world today, including much of the Christian world, does not necessarily deny that there is a God, but it seems that they never take any account of Him.
 Why do people disregard God and expect no consequences?
 Paul says it is because the truth is suppressed.
 It is important to note here that while the truth described here includes God’s Truth, Paul is talking about all truth.
 What has taken the place of truth in our lives is the justification of what is ungodly and unrighteous.

 • By ignoring what God has already revealed to us, the design and order of the universe.